jermspeaks/hackbright-react-2/notes.md

 ## Redux

-- REdux is an architecture, not a framework
+- Redux is an architecture, not a framework
   - DO NOT START BUILDING STUFF WITH REDUX WHEN YOU'RE FIRST GETTING STARTED WITH REACT
   - It can be difficult to understand why the patterns in Redux are useful if you haven't already tried to solve problems w/out Redux